ayitileve/ayitileve.github.io/en.md

 ---

 # Who Are We
-Welcome to PalmisHT.
+Welcome to the Telegram group PalmisHT.
 We are a group of Haitian citizens commit to bring positive change to Haiti, with concrete actions.

 # Rules
 The objective of this private group is to: